The Big Move

 Think of the coolest brewery you’ve been to, and it’s like that, but with wine and food (and cooler)!

-We are extremely excited – remodel is underway, and we are targeting a July opening.
 The space is quadruple our current size, and will have ample seating both indoors and out for you to hang out, enjoy our wine, and dine on our new food menu!
-We’ll also be offering a small selection of craft beer and brandy cocktails for that person in your group who just won’t drink wine (you know them…).

 And, we are equally excited that Heather Newman is joining us!
 Heather was in charge of marketing and events at Carruth Cellars the past few years, and did an outstanding job.
 Look forward to an amazing events schedule at our new location.